spessasus/SpessaFont/README.md

 - **Built-in MIDI Keyboard:**
   - *Clickable!*
   - *Shows the key number and velocity!*
+  - *Shows keys that don't have a match for a given preset or instrument!*
   - *Controller knobs and pedals are customizable!*
   - *Supports external MIDI devices!*
   - *Looks cool!*